bergbrains/ChordproJSParser/README.md

 - `.chord-line` - Applied to chord lines (pre element)
 - `.lyric-line` - Applied to lyric lines (pre element)
+- `.lyric-line-only` - Applied to lyric lines when chords are hidden
 - `.comment` - Applied to comment lines
+- `.comment-italic` - Applied to italic comment lines
+- `.comment-box` - Applied to boxed comment lines
+- `.highlight` - Applied to highlighted text
+- `.section` - Applied to all section containers
+- `.section-label` - Applied to section labels
-- `.chorus` - Applied to the chorus container
+- `.chorus` - Applied to chorus containers
 - `.verse` - Applied to verse containers
+- `.bridge` - Applied to bridge sections
 - `.tab` - Applied to tab sections
+- `.grid` - Applied to grid sections
+- `.abc` - Applied to ABC notation sections
+- `.ly` - Applied to LilyPond notation sections
+- `.svg` - Applied to SVG content sections
-- `.bridge` - Applied to bridge sections
+- `.textblock` - Applied to text block sections
+- `.chorus-ref` - Applied to chorus references
+- `.chord-diagram` - Applied to chord diagrams
+- `.chord-name` - Applied to chord names in diagrams
+- `.chord-definition` - Applied to chord definitions in diagrams
+- `.page-break` - Applied to page breaks
+- `.physical-page-break` - Applied to physical page breaks
+- `.column-break` - Applied to column breaks
-- `.title` - Applied to the song title
+- `.image` - Applied to image containers
-- `.subtitle` - Applied to subtitles
+- `.empty-line` - Applied to empty lines
 - `.artist` - Applied to artist information
+- `.key` - Applied to key information

 ### Example: Basic Color Customization